7 Sources

 Copy Link

-Elon Musk's AI startup xAI reported a net loss of $1.46 billion for the September quarter, marking a sharp increase from the $1 billion loss recorded in the first quarter of 2025, according to internal financial documents reviewed by Bloomberg
+Elon Musk's AI startup xAI reported a net loss of $1.46 billion for the September quarter, marking a significant increase from the $1 billion loss recorded in the first quarter of 2025, according to internal financial documents reviewed by Bloomberg

 1